Yucked/Victoria/README.md

 Even though Sharplink is great, there were constant internal exceptions and weird code style.
 Victoria aims to solve that and also provide full support of Lavalink.

 ## 🤔 `How To Use It?`
+- Add `https://www.myget.org/F/discord-net/api/v3/index.json` to your package sources ([instructions](https://discord.foxbot.me/latest/guides/getting_started/installing.html?tabs=vs-install%2Ccore2-1#installing-with-nuget)).

+- Grab the latest version of [Java SDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).

-Make sure you've latest version of Java installed (10 /11) and follow Lavalink [instructions](https://github.com/Frederikam/Lavalink#server-configuration).
+- Grab latest version of [Lavalink](https://github.com/Frederikam/Lavalink/releases) and follow Lavalink [instructions](https://github.com/Frederikam/Lavalink/#server-configuration).

-Grab the latest release from [Nuget](https://www.nuget.org/packages/Victoria/).
-Add `Lavalink` to your `ServiceCollection` or make a global static property of `Lavalink` since it's not a heavy object.
+- Install Victoria from nuget and add `Lavalink` to your `ServiceCollection` or make a global property of `Lavalink` since it's not a heavy object.

 > #### Version 2.x